Matters

 In re Hudson 888 Owner LLC and Hudson 888 Holdco LLC (Bankr.
 S.D.N.Y.)

-Representing Hudson 888 Owner LLC and Hudson 888 Holdco LLC as the debtors in a jointly-administered single asset real estate (SARE) Chapter 11 case involving a mixed-use property in Hell’s Kitchen in New York City.
-Hudson 888 is a subsidiary of the Chinese developer Xinyuan Real Estate Co.
-Ltd. This matter is ongoing.
+Successfully represented Hudson 888 Owner LLC and Hudson 888 Holdco LLC, subsidiaries of Chinese developer Xinyuan Real Estate Co.
+Ltd., as the debtors in a jointly-administered single asset real estate (SARE) Chapter 11 case involving a high-end mixed-use property in Hell’s Kitchen in New York City.
+A settlement was reached on terms favorable for our client, and a plan of reorganization was approved by the Court.
+This represented a very successful culmination of a highly complex and contentious Chapter 11 bankruptcy case.